sanskrit/raw_etexts_english/blogs/manasataramgini/2006/07/2006-07-10_some-notes-of-the-shatsahasra-tradition.md

 bow, arrow, lasso and a severed head.
 Her mantra encompasses the vidyA of bAlA, the daughter of kulasundarI).
 2) mantramAtR^ikA.
 3) mantraDAmArikA 4) saptakoTeshvarI
-\-Several sarasvatI-s are also offered oblations:1) mAtR^ikAsarasvatI 2)
+- Several sarasvatI-s are also offered oblations:1) mAtR^ikAsarasvatI 2)
 vidyAvidyeshvarI 3) vAgbhaveshvarI 4) vAgIshvarI (She has 4 arms and is seated on a siMha in the lalitAsana pose.
 She holds a hala, a rod and two spikes to spear the demons of tamas) 5) vaikharI (in the embrace of prajApati).
-\-Then the oblations are made to the great chaNDakApAlini and nityAkAlI
+- Then the oblations are made to the great chaNDakApAlini and nityAkAlI
-\-The 4 kulasundarI-s are worshiped: kulavAgIshvarI, kAmeshvarI, vajreshvarI and mahAtripurasundarI.
+- The 4 kulasundarI-s are worshiped: kulavAgIshvarI, kAmeshvarI, vajreshvarI and mahAtripurasundarI.
 They are worshiped with the kulavagIshvarI, vajreshvarI rahasya mantra and pa\~nchadashi mantras
-\-The mighty kubjikA, the mistress of the paschimAmnAya, is worshipped with the glorious 32 syllabled samayavidyA.
+- The mighty kubjikA, the mistress of the paschimAmnAya, is worshipped with the glorious 32 syllabled samayavidyA.
 She is mediated as seated on the lap of her spouse, mahAdeva as navAtman.
 She is indescrible as one can only experience her upon ‘seeing’ the flash of the mantra.

-\-The most peculiar vidyA of mahAntArI of 15 syllables is used with fire oblations in the Ajyahoma.
+- The most peculiar vidyA of mahAntArI of 15 syllables is used with fire oblations in the Ajyahoma.
 The manifest form of mahAntArI for all those who know the vidyA emerges directly out of the a\~Ngas of kArttikeya.
 She has 6 heads and twelve arms as result.